-If you can, think back to what the world was like 30 years ago.
+If you can, think back to what the world was like over 30 years ago.
 The year was 1987.
 Ronald Reagan was in office, Michael Jackson released Bad and Baby Jessica fell down a well in Texas.

 It's safe to say the world isn't what it used to be.
 A lot can change in 30 years.
 But back then, one thing was consistent — Johnny Carson's presence on late night television.